Susan Subtle: Work and life

 Subtle's work spanned many subjects from recycling, entertainment, west coast art, outsider art, innovative products, to general oddities.
 Subtle wrote columns and articles for numerous publications including "Best Bets" in New West Magazine, "The Subtle Shopper" and "Please Mr. Postman" in the San Francisco Chronicle, as well as other publications including the LA Times, Elle Decor, NY Post, Esquire, Ms. (magazine), and Oui Magazine.

 In 1970, horse breeder Edwin Janss Jr named a foal after Subtle.
 The daughter of Hot Curl and Hillary, Susan Subtle had 48 Starts, 9 Wins, 6 Places, 7 Shows, and career earnings of $77,913.
 Susan Subtle, the horse, retired in 1977.

 In 1993, Tony Warren authored a book, Foot of the Rainbow, and dedicated it to Susan Subtle, the human.

 Curation

 Hello Again!

 Subtle made her curatorial debut in 1997 with Hello Again!, a recycled art focused show, opening at the Oakland Museum.
-The show would travel, going on to show at Los Angeles Municipal Gallery, Texas International Museum of Art & Science, Vancouver Museum, and the McColl Center for Art + Innovation, in Charlotte.
+The show would travel, going on to show at the Los Angeles Municipal Gallery, Texas International Museum of Art & Science, Vancouver Museum, and the McColl Center for Art + Innovation, in Charlotte.

 The show's core elements remained the same as it traveled with Subtle curating in additional art made by local artists.
 Chocolatier Joseph Schmidt Confections donated broken bits of chocolates which were served at the opening in Oakland in dialogue with the recycled nature of the show.

 Mildred Howard, Mark Bulwinkle, Clayton Bailey, Claire Graham, Jan Yager, Leo Sewell, Remi Rubel, Pippa Garner, and Valerie Hardy Raven were some of the featured artists of the show.

 The show was reviewed in Artforum as a "Real Life Rock Greil Marcus’" Top Ten.